Strategy (SuDS) and Design

-A sustainable urban drainage system (SuDS) or surface water drainage strategy is a report into how surface water, usually caused by rain, affects a site and the surrounding area.
+A sustainable surface water drainage system (SuDS) or surface water drainage strategy is a report into how surface water, usually caused by rain, affects a site and the surrounding area.
 It establishes how water behaves on a site and determines the runoff rate, flow pathways, and infiltration potential (the likelihood of water being soaked into the ground).

 It then investigates what effect the development will have on these issues and outlines measures the developer can take so that runoff rates meet the requirements for the site set by national and local planning policy.

 As of April 2015, National policy requires that developments of more than ten units (including residential, industrial, commercial and mixed-use sites) review the potential use of sustainable drainage strategies (SuDS).
 This is to achieve betterment on brownfield sites or restrict run-off rates to the greenfield.
 You may also need a surface water drainage strategy if you’re increasing the footprint of an existing site.

 If your development’s within an area designated as Flood Zones 2 and 3, or an area identified as having a surface water flooding problem, you’re also likely to need a drainage strategy.